Stranger Danger: Recognizing the Enemy and Knowing His Schemes

 Dirty, ragged clothes

-Convincing them that the stranger might be someone who looked nice and had good things to offer was difficult.
-Their love of puppies and candy seemed to outweigh their mistrust of someone who would offer such delights.
-Children needed constant reminders of this truth.
-Especially after the monster took his next victim.
+Convincing them that a stranger might be someone who looked nice and offered good things was tough.
+Their love of puppies and candy often outweighed their mistrust.
+Children needed constant reminders of this truth, especially after the monster took his next victim.

-It wasn't the neighbor's grainy description of the man she saw grab a nine-year-old from her front yard that led detectives to the killer.
-It was a letter he had his first victim send to her parents just before her death.
-Indentations of a phone number written on the previous page of the notepad provided valuable information.
-This almost invisible clue ripped the mask from the monster's face and ended Larry Gene Bell's killing spree.
+It was not the neighbor's grainy description of the man who grabbed a nine-year-old from her front yard that ultimately led detectives to the killer.
+It was a letter sent from his first victim to her parents just before her death.
+Indentations of a phone number on the previous notepad page provided crucial information.
+This almost invisible clue stripped the mask from the monster's face and ended Larry Gene Bell's killing spree.

-I cannot mention the name Larry Gene Bell without feeling the nausea those memories evoke.
-We celebrated the day authorities plucked him from our presence.
-No longer could he hide while satisfying his evil appetite to stalk, abduct, and kill our children.
+When I think of Larry Gene Bell, I feel waves of nausea.
+We celebrated when authorities finally arrested him.
+No longer could he hide while stalking, abducting, and killing our children.
 The air felt lighter.
 We unlocked our doors and went back to the park.
-The joyful sound of children playing freely was a balm that helped soothe the pain of those dark days.
+The joyous sounds of children playing freely soothed the pain of those dark days.

-With that, I wish I could say, "The end."
-The grim truth is that another monster lurks among us- one more evil than all the Larry Gene Bells of the world.
-The monster lies low, slithering to the most unlikely places, waiting for opportunities to lure and capture his prey.
-His most potent plan is to lull us into complacency, a place skillfully prepared to win control over his victims undetected.
+Yet, I wish I could conclude with "The end."
+The grim truth is that another monster still lurks among us—one more insidious than all the Larry Gene Bells of the world.
+This ominous force slithers into the most unlikely places, waiting to lure and ensnare his prey.
+His most potent plan is to lull us into complacency, creating a skillfully prepared environment to win control over his victims undetected.

-Be sure of it.
-He exists.
+Rest assured, this monster exists.
 His name is Satan.
-And he wants our children.
+And he desires our children.

-We don't fight to protect our children from an enemy we don't recognize.
+We do not fight to protect our children from an enemy we do not recognize.
 Satan seldom leaves obvious clues.
-Because we'll never see his face, we must look for the faint imprint he leaves on his notepad.
-Just as Paul warned the church to stand firm against spiritual attacks, we must also be prepared to stand against his attacks on our children "in order that Satan should not outwit us.
-For we are not unaware of his schemes."
-2 Corinthians 2:11
+Since we can’t see his face, we must find the faint imprints he leaves.
+Just as Paul warned the church to stand firm against spiritual attacks, we must also be ready to defend our children "in order that Satan should not outwit us.
+For we are not unaware of his schemes." — 2 Corinthians 2:11.

-Satan's strategies for undoing God's plan of salvation began in the garden as he dangled desirable fruit before Eve.
-His sales pitch came beautifully wrapped in a bit of truth but saturated in crafty deceit.
-With little hesitation, Eve sank her teeth into the promises of the good things a simple taste would bring.
+Satan's strategies to undermine God's plan of salvation began in the garden when he dangled desirable fruit before Eve.
+His message came beautifully wrapped in a bit of truth but was saturated in crafty deceit.
+Without hesitation, Eve sank her teeth into the promises that this simple taste would bring good things.

-Emboldened by his success and unfazed by God's declaration that his doom was sure, Satan polished up his tools of lies and deceit, grabbed a basket of fruit, and slithered out of the garden, into the world where we now live.
+Emboldened by his success and unfazed by God's declaration of his doom, Satan polished his tools of lies and deceit, grabbed a basket of fruit, and slithered out of the garden into the world we now inhabit.

-If Satan is successful in peddling his basket of tasty fruit to today's parents, his chances of successfully luring children away from God's Kingdom significantly increase.
+Satan is aware that if he can sell his basket of enticing fruit to today's parents, he can successfully lure children away from God's Kingdom.
 However, the window of time for him to do his most productive work is small.

-George Barna, executive director of the American Culture and Faith Institute, shared startling revelations of his research in his book, Transforming Children into Spiritual Champions.
+George Barna, executive director of the American Culture and Faith Institute, shared startling findings in his book, Transforming Children into Spiritual Champions.
 His research concluded that:

 By age twelve, most Americans make a lasting determination about the personal significance of Christ’s death and resurrection.

-By the time a child is nine, their basic moral foundations have already been formed.
+By the age of nine, children’s basic moral foundations are already formed.

-By thirteen, a person has irrevocably formed the majority of their spiritual beliefs.
+By thirteen, a person has irrevocably shaped the majority of their spiritual beliefs.

-What you believe by the time you are thirteen will more than likely be what you will die believing.
+What you believe by the age of thirteen will likely be what you will die believing.

-Barna passes on foreboding warnings in more recent publications:
+Barna delivers ominous warnings in more recent publications:

-“New research released by the Cultural Research Center at Arizona Christian University shows that the foundational beliefs held by 8- to-12-year-olds put them on track to abandon biblical Christianity in record numbers.”
+“New research released by the Cultural Research Center at Arizona Christian University shows that the foundational beliefs held by 8- to-12-year-olds are causing them to abandon biblical Christianity in record numbers.”

-"The research suggests that most parents, even born-again parents, do not really think the spiritual component of their child’s life is a big deal—at least not as big a deal as doing well in school, sports, or relationships."
+"The research suggests that most parents, even born-again parents, do not think the spiritual component of their child's life is a big issue—at least not as critical as doing well in school, sports, or relationships."

-Just as the Pharaoh gave orders to kill Hebrew babies in fear that they would become warriors to fight against his kingdom, he knows our babies could one day grow to be men and women who are warriors for the Kingdom of God.
-Left unattended, he is free to trample down the soft, fertile soil of a child's heart, leaving no trace of his footprints on its crusty surface.
+Just as Pharaoh ordered the deaths of Hebrew babies for fear they would become warriors against his kingdom, Satan knows our children could grow to be warriors for God.
+Left unattended, he can trample down the soft, fertile soil of a child's heart, leaving no trace of his footprints.

-"The devil said to him, 'If you are the Son of God, tell this stone to become bread.' " Luke 4:3.
-It's odd that Satan would offer bread to the One who is the Bread of Life in his attempts to lure Jesus from the cross.
-Perhaps this experience was fresh on Jesus' mind when He later questioned, “Which of you, if your son asks for bread, will give him a stone?"
-Matthew 7:9
+"The devil said to him, 'If you are the Son of God, tell this stone to become bread.' " — Luke 4:3.
+It’s ironic that Satan would offer bread to the One who is the Bread of Life in his attempts to sway Jesus from His mission.
+Perhaps this was fresh on Jesus’ mind when he later asked, “Which of you, if your son asks for bread, will give him a stone?" — Matthew 7:9.

 We crave good things for our children.
-If we gaze at the rock long enough, we might imagine the sweet aroma of fresh bread, feel its warmth, and anticipate the delight its taste will bring.
-With just a nibble, we declare it is good for our sons and our daughters.
-We trade real bread for stones.
+If we contemplate the rock long enough, we might imagine the aroma of fresh bread, feel its warmth, and anticipate the joy its flavor will bring.
+With just a nibble, we declare it good for our children.
+Yet we trade real bread for stones.

-We want our children to be happy.
-Wise parents do all they can to equip them to be good citizens and respected members of society.
-However, the time we spend pointing them to the supremacy of Christ and teaching them the joy of loving and worshiping Him is our most valuable investment in their futures.
+We wish for our children to be happy.
+Wise parents strive to equip them to be good citizens.
+However, the time we invest in pointing them to Christ and teaching them to love and worship Him is our most valuable investment in their futures.

-Satan applauds our efforts to help our children leave childhood and enter the adult world with good jobs, nice homes, and healthy marriages.
-His goal is not for them to become lonely and miserable.
-His goal is to keep the Bread of Life out of their hands.
-Parents who mistake stones for bread risk raising children who throw great dinner parties and know which football team to root for, but in the end, fall victim to an enemy they never saw lift a sword.
+Satan applauds our efforts to help our children grow into adults with good jobs, homes, and happy marriages.
+His goal is not for them to become lonely and miserable; rather, it is to keep the Bread of Life out of their reach.
+Parents who mistake stones for bread risk raising children who host grand dinner parties and cheer for their favorite football teams, yet ultimately fall prey to an unseen enemy.

-The results of studies like those conducted by George Barna are meant to alert us, not discourage us.
-None of us can boast that our perfected parenting techniques have secured salvation for our children.
-It's the Holy Spirit who penetrates the hearts of unbelievers and draws them to Himself.
-As one so adequately said, "We provide the kindling.
+The studies conducted by George Barna are meant to alert us, not discourage us.
+None of us can claim that our parenting techniques secure salvation for our children.
+It's the Holy Spirit who touches the hearts of unbelievers and draws them to Himself.
+As someone wisely put it, "We provide the kindling.
 The Holy Spirit ignites the fire."

-Continue to pray for your children, no matter where they are spiritually.
-Yes, there is a powerful enemy whose promises of earthly treasures draw them to himself.
-But remember, there's also a loving Savior who brings the lost home.
+Continue to pray for your children, regardless of their spiritual state.
+Yes, a powerful enemy offers earthly treasures that may mislead them.
+But remember, there is also a loving Savior who brings the lost home.

 "I want you to be wise as to what is good and innocent as to what is evil.
 The God of peace will soon crush Satan under your feet.
 The grace of our Lord Jesus Christ be with you.”